HIGHLEVEL SETUP

 We conduct a detailed review of your existing CRM system(s), including:

-Records and database structure
+Record and database structure

-Custom fields and property mapping
+Custom fields and mappings

 Pipelines and deal stages